To prevent the spread of coronavirus (COVID-19), changes have been made to how you get medicines and advice from a pharmacy at the moment.

 If your medicine is out of date, unwanted, or some of it is left over after you have stopped taking it, do not put it in your household bin or flush it down the toilet.
 Instead, take it to your pharmacy to be disposed of safely.

 Other services that may be available at your local pharmacy:

-- you may be referred to a pharmacy for advice after calling NHS 111
+- you may be referred to a pharmacist for advice after contacting NHS 111 or a GP

 - emergency contraception